trungdanglinux/communication/README.md

 error,Value out of range, 1 not in [50, 2000]
 ...
 ```
 After taking consiration of this value, there is an **assumption** that value does **not need** to be in the network byte order(Big-Endian).
-In the server, value 1 or 2 will be 256 or 512 and it is near to default value 500 and it is still in the range from 50 to 2000.
+In the server, value 1 or 2 will be 256 or 512 and it is near to default value 500 in output1 and it is still in the range from 50 to 2000.
+Moreover, frequency value is 500 in output1 and 250 in output2 so there is **another assumption** that **value 1 of frequency = 250 and value 2 of frequency = 500**.

 ```bash
 ...